navapbc/template-application-nextjs/app/README.md

 Compiling the USWDS sass is slow, so the initial build step and subsequent sass re-compiles are slow, but after the design system is set up, we shouldn't need to be regularly re-compiling sass.

-Copying the USWDS static assets into the project is handled by a [yarn postinstall](https://classic.yarnpkg.com/lang/en/docs/package-json/#toc-scripts) script in `package.json`.
+Copying the USWDS static assets into the project is handled by a [npm run postinstall](https://docs.npmjs.com/cli/v8/using-npm/scripts) script in `package.json`.

 ## Internationalization (i18n)